Nokius/SFOS-i486-apps/Table.md

-# List of applications which are available as nonarch or i486 rpm
+## List of applications which are available as nonarch or i486 rpm

+This is a list of all appliaction which are availible for the Jolla Tablet and Users have asked for.

+If you spot a missing one or like to see a port of an exsisting application add it via Pull Request.

 | Apllication     |   | Store |   | Openrepos |   | Notice                    |